rcky844/knowledge-handbook/Chemistry/Structures and Patterns in Chemicals/Structure and bondings/Chemical bonding/Ionic bonds.md

 For $\ce{Mg3N2}$:
 ![[mg3n2_electron_diagram.webp|300]]

+> [!warning]
+> Remember to specify the charge of the ion, instead of only saying "X ion".

 # Polyatomic ions
 **Polyatomic ions** are ions formed by a group of ions.
 There are covalent bonds holding the different atoms together in a polyatomic ion.